man

 The Workspace Pane shows one button for each workspace.
 The current workspace is indicated by a pressed button.
 Clicking another workspace switches to that workspace.
 Press left mouse, then the Shift key, then release the left mouse, takes the current window to that workspace.
 Press left, then Alt, then release left, moves only the focused window to other workspace, without changing the current workspace.

 The workspaces are defined in the preferences file.
-To change a name for only this session, double click, edit the name and hit Enter.
+To change a name for only this session, double-click, edit the name and hit Enter.
 When PagerShowPreview is turned on, a small graphical window summary for each workspace is shown.
 They support drag-and-drop: dragging a Firefox tab to a workspace button changes the current workspace.
 Then releasing it moves that tab to a new window in that workspace.

 The Task Pane consists of a list of wide buttons for each application that is running on the current workspace, or all workspaces if TaskBarShowAllWindows=1.
 Each task button shows the application icon and the application title.
 The active application is indicated by a pressed button.
 This is the application that has input focus.
 Pressing another button activates that application: it is brought to the foreground and receives input focus.
 Other mouse controlled activities on the window buttons are: dragging window buttons with the left mouse button to rearrange the order, closing the application window with Alt + middle button, lowering the application window with Ctrl + middle button, or bringing the application window to the current workspace with Shift + middle button if TaskBarShowAllWindows=1.